 Choosing the Best Wood Cabinets for Your Home

-Custom cabinetry does more than give you storage.
+Custom cabinetry does more than provide storage.
 It defines the style, warmth, and function of your home.
-The right wood can completely transform a space by adding texture, character, and long-lasting durability to kitchens, bathrooms, built-ins, mudrooms, and more.
+The right wood can completely transform a space, adding texture, character, and long-lasting durability to kitchens, bathrooms, built-ins, mudrooms, and more.

 At Henderer Custom Cabinetry in Corvallis, Oregon, we understand that choosing cabinetry materials can feel overwhelming.
-With so many hardwood options, finishes, and styles available, it’s easy to get stuck in decision mode.
-This guide covers the best wood for kitchen cabinets, bathroom vanities, and built-ins, including the most popular hardwoods, what makes each unique, how they change over time, and the key factors that will help you choose the perfect fit for your home.
+With so many hardwood options, finishes, and styles available, it is easy to get stuck in decision mode.
+This guide covers the best wood options for kitchen cabinets, bathroom vanities, and built-ins, including what makes each species unique, how it changes over time, and the key factors to consider when selecting the right fit for your home.

 Popular cabinet woods and their qualities